revolunet/spreadsheet-to-json/README.md

 IMPORTANT: If you use toArray and toColumn flags on the same name, toArray will be used.

 ## Tests

-If you want to test the package with "npm test", you have to create a credentials.json file here: https://console.developers.google.com/
-Follow `Authentification` instructions except the last one: the target google spreadsheet is already shared with everybody.
-You will have to copy your credetials.json in the test folder.
-You now can "npm test".

 ```
 extractSheet should produce correct data